rahulchajwa/Inflation-Induced-Motility/README.md

 slingshot_oscillation.m is used to numerically integrate the ODE equation 4 to get the trajectories of the cell in the vertical ocean column over multiple cell cycles, giving Figure 4e for three different cytoplasmic densities.

+In both the codes we use the experimentally observed pycnocline in the cruise HOT317 -- sea water density as a function of depth.

 The codes are written in MATLAB and uses function ODE45, based on the Runge Kutta method.